-Taxes: Entities within the group that are incorporated under the laws of either the Republic of Liberia or the Republic of The Marshall Islands are not subject to Liberian or Marshall Islands income taxes.
-However, each vessel-owning Subsidiary is subject to registration and tonnage taxes under the laws of the Republic of Cyprus or the Republic of The Marshall Islands depending on where each Company's vessel is registered, which is not an income tax.
-As of January 1, 2013, each vessel managed in Greece is subject to tonnage tax, under the laws of the Republic of Greece, which is not an income tax.
-These registration and tonnage taxes are recorded within Vessel Operating Expenses in the accompanying consolidated statements of income.
+Taxes: Entities within the group that are incorporated under the laws of either the Republic of Liberia or the Republic of the Marshall Islands are not subject to Liberian or Marshall Islands income taxes.
+However, each vessel-owning Subsidiary is subject to registration and tonnage taxes under the laws of the Republic of Cyprus or the Republic of the Marshall Islands depending on where each Company's vessel is registered.
+As of January 1, 2013, each vessel managed in Greece is subject to tonnage tax, under the laws of the Republic of Greece.
+In addition, as of December 31, 2013, each vessel managed in Greece is also subject to an annual shipping community mandatory financial contribution for the years 2014, 2015 and 2016 under the laws of the Republic of Greece.
+These registration, tonnage taxes and financial contributions are recorded within Vessel operating expenses in the accompanying consolidated statements of income and none are considered income taxes.

-Furthermore, the Subsidiaries are subject to a 4% United States federal tax in respect of its U.S. source shipping income (imposed on gross income without the allowance for any deductions) as they do not meet the requirements for an exemption from such tax provided by Section 883 of the U.S. Internal Revenue Code of 1986.
-As a result, the Subsidiaries file U.S. federal tax returns and pay the relevant U.S. federal tax on their U.S. source shipping income, which is not an income tax.
+Furthermore, the Subsidiaries are subject to a 4% U.S. federal tax in respect of its U.S. source shipping income (imposed on gross income without the allowance for any deductions), because none of the Subsidiaries meet the requirements for an exemption from such tax provided by Section 883 of the U.S. Internal Revenue Code of 1986.
+As a result, the Subsidiaries file U.S. federal tax returns and pay the relevant U.S. federal tax on their U.S. source shipping income, which is not considered an income tax.
 Such taxes have been recorded within Voyage expenses in the accompanying consolidated statements of income.
 In many cases, these taxes are recovered from the charterers; such amounts recovered are recorded within Revenues in the accompanying consolidated statements of income.

-Dividends: Dividends are recorded in the period in which they are declared by the Company's Board of Directors.
+Dividends: Dividends are recorded in the period in which they are approved by the Company's Board of Directors.